NLSIU will proctor NLAT using a mix of AI, human proctors

 Other malpractices, such as spotting other people in the test-taking room; talking, speaking and making gestures “that indicate to the proctor candidate may be using another device/looking at chat applications/mirror/other screen, etc.”; a candidate who is not visible for more than 45 seconds; candidate using other devices such as mobiles, tablets, etc. will be monitored by a human proctor.
 This proctor is being “provided and trained by the vendor engaged by the University for the NLAT 2020”, as per the FAQs.
 The University did not answer our question about who this vendor is.

-The ‘Super Proctor’, whom the proctor from the vendor will defer to in case of an issue, will be an NLSIU Personnel, VinayaShree J., from the communications and media department of NLSIU, told us.
+The ‘Super Proctor’, whom the proctor from the vendor will defer to in case of an issue, will be an NLSIU personnel, the university told us.

 In case of “internet failure”, the system “may” allow candidates to continue taking the test but that is subject to the proctor’s discretion and the candidate’s system reconnecting within the stipulated time and manner.
 This will be defined in a yet to be released “Candidate Manual”.

-Note: ***Update (6:09 pm): Change made in paragraph 5.
-Originally published on September 10, 2020 at 11:07 am.